Blindness Prevention

 Understanding Eye Hazards and the Need for Proper Eye Wash Training

 The Occupational Safety and Health Administration (OSHA) mandates that employers provide appropriate training to employees who may be exposed to eye hazards in the workplace.
-This includes training on proper selection and use of personal protective equipment, as well as emergency eyewash requirements.
+This includes training on the proper selection and use of personal protective equipment, as well as emergency eyewash requirements.

 Common eye hazards in the workplace include chemical splashes, flying debris, and exposure to radiation and lasers.
 Workers in industries such as construction, manufacturing, healthcare, and laboratories are particularly at risk for eye injuries.